wakatara/HelvetiCan-Taskpaper-theme/README.md

 ## TODO

-- Font - Not completely convinced Helvetica Neue is the optimal font for readability and information density, so experimenting a bit there.
+- Font - Not completely convinced San Francisco (or Helvetica Neue) is the optimal font for readability and information density, so experimenting a bit there.
 Please feel free to change `@font-family` in the stylesheet and let me know if you find a distinct readability or "density scanning" advantages to another font
 - Better testing - I've only tested this on my new Macbook 12" early 2016 edition which has a different screen resolution than MBAs and Pros.
-Information density on that screen is good, but curious about other people
+Information density on that screen is good, but curious about other people's experience
 - Notes don't automatically align with the text below their item.
-Trying to figure out how to sort that out to asve people time.
+Trying to figure out how to sort that out to save people time.
 - Highlighting for +Name - I have to delegate or note people contacted a *lot*, so have a system where I add +Name to items to denote who was relevant.
 I am still trying to figure out how to highlight that in an item well under TP3 and